 Prioritising time is crucial to achieve results

 At Salesbox we talk about being sharp.
 With that we mean we value our own and others’ time.
 People working in sales are accustomed to goals and requirements to deliver results.
 What they also have in common is time, we all have the same time available, we just use it differently.

-How come some sales reps always produce better results than others?
-Is just related to their skills within sales or are there other success factors behind their successes?
+How is it that some sales reps always produce better results than others?
+Is just related to their sales skills or are there other factors at play?

 Prioritising time is a factor to achieve great results